opea-project/GenAIInfra/helm-charts/monitoring.md

 ```

 **NOTE**: services provide metrics only after they've processed their first request.
-And reranking service will be used only after context data has been uploaded!
+And ChatQnA uses (TEI) reranking service only after query context data has been uploaded!